hengluchang/deep-news-summarization/README.md

 This model is trained on one million Associated Press Worldstream news stories from [English Gigaword second edition](https://catalog.ldc.upenn.edu/LDC2005T12).
 The examples below are based on the model trained on AWS EC2 g2.2xlarge instance for 10 epochs, which took around 20 hours.

-For more detail information, please see our project research paper [Headline Generation Using Recurrent Neural Network](https://github.com/hengluchang/newsum/blob/master/headline-generation-recurrent.pdf).
+For more detail information, please see our project research paper: [Headline Generation Using Recurrent Neural Network](https://github.com/hengluchang/newsum/blob/master/headline-generation-recurrent.pdf).

 ## Examples